-In the statement of financial position, the user rights and the lease liabilities were presented separately.
+In the Statement of Financial Position, the user rights and the lease liabilities were presented separately.
 In the statement of profit or loss and other comprehensive income, the Company presented the depreciation expenses of the user rights in the asset separate from interest expenses for the lease liability.
 In the statement of cash flows, payments for the principal portion of the lease liability were classified as financing activities and payments for the portion of the interest on the lease liability were classified as current operations.
-Short-term lease payments which were not included in the measurement of the lease liability were classified as current activities.
+Short-term lease payments which were not included in the measurement of the lease liability were classified as operating activities.

-K. Fixed assets
+J. Fixed assets